-Ovesco comprises two organisations working in cooperation:
+Ovesco comprises three organisations working in cooperation:

 - Ovesco Development Community Interest Company (CIC) which explores new opportunities such as solar farms, power storage, further work with schools.